Shifted CholeskyQR for sparse matrices: Numerical experiments

-According to \cref{tab:8} and \cref{tab:9}, we find that Shifted CholeskyQR3 with our alternative $s$ can handle more ill-conditioned $T_{1}$ matrices than with the original $s$ in \cite{New}, demonstrating the improvement of our new $s$ for $T_{1}$ matrices in terms of applicability with appropriate ENCs.
-When $\kappa_{2}(X) \ge 10^{14}$, our alternative $s$ remains applicable, while the original $s$ does not.
-The comparison between \cref{tab:8} and \cref{tab:10} highlights the effectiveness of designing a different choice of $s$ for sparse cases, which corresponds to the comparison in \cref{tab:Comparisons1}.
-Furthermore, when $X$ is a $T_{1}$ matrix, Shifted CholeskyQR3 maintains a similar level of numerical stability with our alternative $s$ compared to both the case with the original $s$ and the case of dense matrices, as indicated by the comparison of orthogonality and residuals in \cref{tab:8}–\cref{tab:10}.
-This aligns with the theoretical results presented in \cref{tab:Comparisons2}.
+According to Table~\ref{tab:8} and Table~\ref{tab:9}, we find that SCholeskyQR3 with our alternative choice of $s$ can handle more ill-conditioned sparse matrices than with the original $s$ in \cite{New}, demonstrating the improvement of our new $s$ for $T_{1}$ matrices in terms of applicability when $11(m\uu+(n+1)\uu) \cdot kc^{2} \le 11(mn\uu+n(n+1)\uu) \cdot \norm{X}_{g}^{2}$.
+When $\kappa_{2}(X) \ge 10^{14}$, our alternative choice of $s$ remains applicable, while the original $s$ does not.
+The comparison between Table~\ref{tab:8} and Table~\ref{tab:10} highlights the effectiveness of designing an alternative choice of $s$ for the sparse cases, which corresponds to the comparison in Table~\ref{tab:Comparisons1}.
+Theoretical results for $s=11(mn\uu+n(n+1)) \cdot \norm{X}_{g}^{2}$ in \cite{New} hold for all types of $X$.
+CholeskyQR-type algorithms perform differently between the common dense and the sparse cases.
+From the perspective of accuracy, for $X$ with the dense columns, SCholeskyQR3 with our alternative choice of $s$ performs better than the case with the original $s$ in both orthogonality and residual, as indicated by the comparison of orthogonality and residuals in Table~\ref{tab:8}–Table~\ref{tab:10}.
+This aligns with the theoretical results presented in Table~\ref{tab:Comparisons2}.